rearrangement/website/src/content/blog/dualbooting.md

 working somewhat correctly (after about 5 tutorials).

 This tool doesn't have the best documentation (for issues) compared to other tools, so if you have an issue, you're all on your own (for the most part).

+*Quick note: I wasn't the sharpest tool in the shed while writing this blog, this tool does have great documentation, make sure to check it out*